ikeadrift/jankyscroll/README.md

 If you'd like to contact me about **jankyscroll**: please, don't.

-<del>It doesn't work on mobile, because I have homework to do tonight.
-If someone wants to pull request that, I'll probably laugh at you for wasting your time on this bullshit, but then accept it.
+<del>It doesn't work on mobile.
+If someone wants to submit a PR to make that happen, I'll probably laugh at you for wasting your time on this bullshit and then accept it.
 So, you know, go for it.</del>

 Nevermind, it totally does work on mobile.
 Please don't bamboozle me like this.